 82 Wilson Ave, Kitchener 519-742-1422

-Alzheimer Society Waterloo Wellington supports persons living with dementia and their families.
-Caring for an individual with Alzheimer’s or related dementia can be challenging.
+Alzheimer Society Waterloo Wellington supports persons living with dementia and their families, in living their lives well with a dementia diagnosis.

 Whether you want to learn more about the programs and services we offer or find dementia-related information specific to your needs, we have the education and resources to help you.